-As a pioneer research volunteer, you can help Bring The Elephant Home (BTEH) with research projects focusing on elephant and human wellbeing in South Africa.
-Tasks vary from elephant behaviour monitoring, elephant identification, educational and community programs, as well as tasks related to communication, data analysis and running a conservation NGO.
+As a research volunteer, you can help Bring The Elephant Home (BTEH) with research projects focusing on elephant wellbeing in South Africa.
+Tasks vary from elephant behaviour monitoring, elephant identification, as well as tasks related to communication, data analysis and running a conservation NGO.
 We look forward to your application.
 You can find all you need to know on this web page.

-Bring The Elephant Home is now recruiting max 9 pioneer research volunteers to help develop the program, collect and analyse data, thereby making a valuable contribution to elephant conservation and community engagement.
-As a pioneer student, you will focus on developing key activities for future interns, elephant research possibilities, and educational and community programmes.
+Bring The Elephant Home is now recruiting max eight research volunteers to help develop the program, collect and analyse data, thereby making a valuable contribution to elephant conservation and community engagement.
 During your stay, you will have a unique opportunity to connect with local people and learn about elephant behaviour and conservation challenges.

 Where: Kariega Game Reserve, South Africa